Earth Observation Data

 Each EOSDIS DAAC is distinguished from one another by their specific Earth system science discipline.
 In addition to the search-and-order capabilities provided by GCMD and ECHO/Reverb, the DAACs have individual online systems that allow them to provide unique services for users of a particular type of data.
 The DAAC-specific systems emphasize data products, services, and data-handling tools unique to the DAAC.

-Discover and order cross-discipline data from all of ECHO's metadata holdings through Reverb.
-Reverb allows users, including those without specific knowledge of the data, to search science data holdings, retrieve high-level descriptions of data sets and detailed descriptions of the data inventory, view browse images, and submit orders via ECHO to the appropriate data providers.
+Discover and order cross-discipline data from all of DAAC Common Metadata Repository (CMR) metadata holdings through Reverb.
+Reverb allows users, including those without specific knowledge of the data, to search science data holdings, retrieve high-level descriptions of data sets and detailed descriptions of the data inventory, view browse images, and submit orders via CMR to the appropriate DAAC providers.